nMaax/UROP/README.md

 ### 4. Download dataset

-You can automatically download the dataset using
+You can download the dataset using

 ```bash
 make data